<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2218854618445248&amp;ev=PageView&amp;noscript=1">

 British Fashion Council

-Urge the BFC to Ban Fur and Leather at London Fashion Week
+Urge the BFC to Ban Exotic Skins, Leather, and Feathers at London Fashion Week

 Fields with an asterisk(*) are required.